 |Most Functional Award||Cash Prize of $1500||Cash Prize of $500|

 |Best Market Potential Award||Cash Prize of $1500||Cash Prize of $500|

 |Best Convenience Food Award||Cash Prize of $1500||Cash Prize of $500|

 |Best Packaging Award||Cash Prize of $1500||Cash Prize of $500|

 Commercialisation support will be extended to the winning companies with the most innovative product concepts and scalable commercialisation plans.
 These incentives, supported by SPRING Singapore and administered by SFMA, will cover qualifying costs of product and market testing, product prototype development and market launch strategies in local and global markets.

 The first rights of refusal for the product concept and package shall be awarded to the food manufacturer for further development and commercialization.
 If the food manufacturer declines the product concept in writing, the IHL shall own the rights of the product.

-The results shall be announced on 9 April 2018 (tentative) during the FIPA 2018 Award Ceremony.
+The results shall be announced on 19 April 2018 during the FIPA 2018 Award Ceremony.

 All award winners shall have the rights to make a public announcement in advertisements or other promotional materials subject to the approval of SFMA.